 We scouted out a local trail a few miles from the church that was relatively flat, shady, and had options for distances to be walked.
 Publicity went out about a month ahead of time with lots of reminders and prayers for good weather.
 We started in the church parking lot on a beautiful Sunday afternoon in October.
 Four volunteers of various ages read the session’s scripture introduction, Psalm passage, encouragement for fully experiencing the hike, and a prayer.
 Then we drove to the trailhead where we shared information on the distance choices for multiple levels of mobility and endurance (always with a walking buddy).

 We all started together but soon drifted into smaller conversation groups, walking at different paces.
 Some hiked the full 3-mile course and others turned around sooner--all good.
 I walked with a seventh grader I’ve known since she was in preschool, and we chatted about cats vs dogs (cats, of course) and math vs reading (reading, of course).
 The conversation fed me!
 I think we all did as instructed, and took time to fully experience the sights, sounds, and feels of nature.
 And of God.
 And of each other.

 Intergenerational ministry doesn’t have to be complicated, but it does need to be intentional for cross-age relationships to form, deepen, and develop into community.
 For people to naturally walk alongside others older and younger.
 For all to sense inclusion in the Body of Christ.

 I encourage you to check out God's World collections for simple intergenerational gatherings.
-In addition to Creation Care, one of my favorite's is Tell Your Story (both for any time of the year) and the new one for Advent, Matthew's Story.
+In addition to Creation Care, we offer Tell Your Story, Gifts of the Spirit, Messages from Acts, and the new one for Advent, Matthew's Story.